Josh-Oleary/sots-launch/README.md

 # State Of The Snowpack

-This web application is for the Stat of the Snowpack non-profit orginization.
+This web application is for the State of the Snowpack non-profit orginization.
 It is a fairly basic CRUD application which allows admins to upload reports consisting of text and a video file.

 # Install